GoogleChrome/developer.chrome.com/site/en/blog/chrome-119-beta/index.md

 ### Open popups as fullscreen windows

-This feature adds a `fullscreen` windowFeatures parameter to the `window.open()` JavaScript API.
+This [new origin trial](https://developer.chrome.com/origintrials/#/view_trial/106960491150049281) adds a `fullscreen` windowFeatures parameter to the `window.open()` JavaScript API.
 This allows the caller to open a popup directly to full-screen on the display that would contain the popup (based on screenX and screenY).
 This eliminates the need for the developer to manually transition a popup into full-screen, which could require a new user activation signal.

 ## Deprecations and removals